Jakarta suicide bombing kills three police officers

 Dicky Wahyudin, 37, said he had been drinking a coffee across the road when the attack happened, prompting people to flee.

-“Suddenly I heard two explosions, which were big — I immediately ran away,” he told Agence France-Presse.
+“Suddenly I heard two explosions, which were big—I immediately ran away,” he told AFP.

 Struggle with militancy